What does an Employer Brand Director do?

 Other Questions about Employer Brand Director

-What qualifications do I need to become an Employer Brand Director?
+How do I become an effective Employer Brand Director?

-What is the job description of an Employer Brand Director?
+What are the duties and responsibilities of an Employer Brand Director?

-How do I become an Employer Brand Director?
+How do I stand out as an Employer Brand Director?